 And what are the biggest threats to human health?
 Especially here in the U.S., there is plenty of evidence that our unsustainable practices are the ‘elephant in the room’—the largest threat to human health.
 We routinely consume vast quantities of resources, produce millions of tons of waste, and condone processes that have a serious impact on health.
 We need prevention, not more ‘treatment’.

-Let’s take a quick look at the air we breathe, the water we drink, and the food we eat:
+Climate changed induced global warming is perhaps the biggest threat to public health, but let’s also look at some more ordinary connections — let’s take a look at the air we breathe, the water we drink, and the food we eat:

 Air – Our vehicles spew nitrous oxides that react with VOCs and sunlight to produce ground-level ozone; trucks, buses, trains, and cars produce vast quantities of Diesel soot and other toxins with serious health impacts every year.
 Our air is polluted with industrial chemicals and volatile organic compounds used in household and industrial products.
 Coal-burning power plants fill the area with mercury and sulfur compounds.
 Right here in the Lehigh Valley, such pollutants causes hundreds of avoidable deaths and tens of thousands of other acute and chronic health impacts.